 Insight arises from direct perception, conclusions, or learning that is based on reliable sources.

-Each day of this challenge we will share a piece of the yoga sutras and take time to reflect on what it means and how it applies in our daily lives on and off the mat.
 Today we are looking at 1.7: pratyakṣa-anumāna-āgamāḥ pramāṇāni — Insight arises from direct perception, conclusions, or learning that are based on reliable sources.

 Direct perception (pratyakṣa) means we can trust the direct experience of our senses: what we hear, smell, taste, see, and feel.